cdapio/cdap-ingest/file-drop-zone/README.md

  File DropZone stores log files in the /var/log/file-drop-zone directory.
  PID, states and statistics are stored in the /var/run/file-drop-zone directory

-## File uploading
+## Uploading A File Directly

-  To upload the file, execute the command:
+  To upload a file that is outside of the *work_dir*, execute the command:

   ```
      file-drop-zone load <file-path> <observer>